 and furthermore that his death occurred exactly a half‐century

 before my birth.
-(That's right: I was born on the fiftieth
+(That's right: I was born in 1967 on the

 It is TRUE that members of the Japanese Oomoto cult worship

 But the idea that they kidnap monoglots for hideous ritual sacrifices is BASELESS.

 originally the (pen‐)name of the Doctor, not the name of his